Toxodon: Palaeobiology

 Although some authors have suggested that Toxodon was semiaquatic based on the similarity of some aspects of its anatomy to hippopotamuses, this has been disputed by other authors, and analysis of oxygen isotope ratios (which differ between terrestrial and aquatic animals) suggests a terrestrial lifestyle for Toxodon.
 As such, it has been suggested that Toxodon was probably more ecologically comparable to rhinoceroses.

 Toxodon is suggested to have been capable of moving at considerable speed.
 Toxodon is believed to have been ecologically plastic and have had a wide niche breadth, with its diet varying according to local conditions, with an almost totally C_{3} browsing diet in the Amazon rainforest, mixed feeding C_{3} in Bahia and the Pampas, and an almost completely C_{4} dominated grazing diet in the Chaco.
 Within the Brazilian Intertropical Region (BIR), T. platensis was a mixed feeder; seasonal variations in the BIR had little impact on the diet of T. platensis.
 Although Toxodon is thought to have inhabited open landscapes like steppe and savannah, in some areas like the southwestern Brazilian Amazon, it is suggested to have inhabited woodland.

 Like living animals of similar size, it has been suggested that Toxodon probably only gave birth to a single offspring at a time.

 T. platensis bones have been found displaying signs of disease like osteomyelitis and spondyloarthropathies.
 The teeth of Toxodon often display enamel hypoplasia (loss of tooth enamel) in the form of grooves and pits, which is likely due to their evergrowing nature and/or environmental stresses.

 Tracks probably attributable to Toxodon have been reported from eastern Pernambuco in Northeast Brazil.

 Isotopic analysis suggests that Toxodon may have been predated upon by the large sabertooth cat Smilodon populator, the apex predator of South American ecosystems during much of the Pleistocene.

+In the Pampas, other contemporaneous megafauna to Toxodon included the elephant-sized ground sloths Megatherium and Lestodon, along with the smaller (but still large) ground sloths Mylodon, Glossotherium, and Scelidotherium, the glyptodonts (very large armadillos with fused round carapaces covering the body) Glyptodon, Doedicurus, and Panochthus, the long-necked camel-sized ungulate Macrauchenia, the gomphothere (elephant-relative) Notiomastodon, the equines Hippidion and Equus neogeus, and the large short-faced bear Arctotherium.